Clipping Improves Adam-Norm and AdaGrad-Norm when the Noise Is Heavy-Tailed: Missing Proofs from

-\begin{remark} It is important to note that $Q$ can be any non-empty subset of $\R^d$ as long as the iterates belong to it.
-In this sense, the form of $Q$ is not that important for the proof (a similar observation holds for \cref{lem:descent-nonconvex} in the non-convex case).
+Using that $\frac{\gamma C_t}{2} \geq A_t$, and rearranging terms with $\Delta_t = f(x_t) - f_*$, we get the final result. \end{proof} \begin{remark} It is important to note that $Q$ can be any non-empty subset of $\R^d$ as long as the iterates belong to it.
+In this sense, the form of $Q$ is not that important for the proof (a similar observation holds for \cref{lem:descent} in the convex case).
 Nevertheless, $Q$ plays a key role in the next part of the proof. \end{remark}